 - At several points in the Standard, the candidate has to progress a matter through a case conference or other meeting.
-An example is at 5b.
+Examples are at 5g and 6q.
 The best evidence of effective performance in a meeting comes from observation of the performance of the candidate in the meeting itself.
 This can be gained from cases in respect of which you would wish, as the supervisor, to accompany the candidate at a meeting anyway.
 You should satisfy yourself, in preparatory discussion, that the candidate has a clear view of the outcome they wish to achieve from the meeting, that such an outcome is appropriate and realistic, and that the likely reactions of other parties to the meeting have been anticipated and contingency responses prepared.
 In the meeting itself you should assess the effectiveness and clarity of presentation by the candidate, and effectiveness of judgement by the candidate in relation to such things as responses to points raised (both foreseen and unforeseen) and decisions as to whether to press a matter to a conclusion or to seek adjournment. - At several points in the Standard the candidate is required to identify cases where particular action may be appropriate.
-Examples are at 3a, 5a, 6k, 6m and 10c.
+Examples are at 3g, 3h, 3i, 4j, 5b (in relation to Part 36 offers), 5f, 5h, 6m, 6p, 10c, 10d, and 11l.
 In respect of these actions it is not enough that the candidate should be aware that they are available.
 In general, to demonstrate full competence, the candidate should have handled successfully cases in which the action specified for consideration was actually carried out.